-The 2024 budget was the eighth consecutive year in which it was balanced with recurring revenues equaling recurring expenditures.
+The 2025 budget was the ninth consecutive year in which it was balanced with recurring revenues equaling recurring expenditures.
 The tax levy increase adopted was under the New York State Property Tax Cap.
 Operating expenditure increases, caused by inflation, pension costs, and other commonly seen factors in local government, were evaluated based on need and offset by revenue estimated increases particularly in sales tax.
 Sales tax growth within Rensselaer County has continued to be positive over the last several years.

-The prudent budgeting and financial philosophies employed in the last eight years has resulted in multiple fiscal years with a favorable fund balance in the General Fund.
+The prudent budgeting and financial philosophies employed over the past years have resulted with a favorable fund balance in the General Fund.